vpilo/homeassistant_electrolux_status/README.md

 ## Installation
 1. Click install.
 2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Electrolux status".
+If you can't find it, add a personalized depot in HACS > Integrations > 3 dots button on the right and type in https://github.com/albaintor/homeassistant_electrolux_status
 3. Insert the Electrolux Care Application credentials

 ## Disclaimer